SysKitTeam/docs-spdockit/troubleshooting/sql-server-connection/configure-server-to-specific-port.md

 ---
-title: Configure the SQL server to listen on a specific port?
-description: >-
-  This article explains how to configure SQL server to listen on a non-standard port number.
+description: This article explains how to configure SQL server to listen on a non-standard port number.
-author: Mia Tomaić
-date: 19/5/2017
 ---

 # Configure SQL server to listen on a specific port